integralstar/Prompt-injector/README.md

-# Prompt-injector

-AI prompt injection scanner
+# AI Model prompt injector

 How to test
 1. Regular Expression